Skip to main content

 Test the protection rule

-Now that you've set up the rule, trigger another pipeline execution to verify that the rule stops the pull request.
+Now that you've set up the rule, trigger another Harness pipeline execution and fail it to verify that the rule stops the pull request.

 note